Get more than a job. Become a Student Leader!

 ASB Vice President of Clubs & Student Initiatives

 Organizes and coordinates the bi-weekly Club Council meetings with club representatives.
-Coordinates, plans, and implements the quarterly Club Fest for EvCC students, as well as the Annual Student Activities Awards Banquet.
+Coordinates, plans, and implements the quarterly Club Fest for EvCC students, as well as the Annual Student LIFE Awards Banquet.
 Coordinates the new club chartering process and manages the club files for all EvCC Club Constitutions.
-Coordinates a variety of special projects that arise during the year such as Voter Registration Drives, Legislative initiatives and ASB Senate activities.
+Coordinates a variety of special projects that arise during the year such as Legislative initiatives and ASB Senate activities.
 Co-chairs a Senate Goal Committee.

-Student Programs Board is the event programming body of Student Activities.
+Student Programs Board is the event programming body of Student LIFE.
 Programs Board provides diverse programs, concerts, fine arts, lectures, health/wellness programs, recreation opportunities and special events for EvCC students, both on and off campus.
-The student leaders selected to serve on the Student Programs Board coordinate activities, events and series that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, educational, cultural, intellectual, recreational, social, and leadership programs.
+The student leaders selected to serve on the Student Programs Board coordinate events and activities that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, educational, cultural, intellectual, recreational, social, and leadership programs.